iterate-ch/docs/Cyberduck/Support.md

 **Debug Log**<br/>
 Debug logging can be enabled with a [hidden setting](Preferences#hidden-configuration-options).
 As there is no user interface for this yet you need to add the setting manually.
-If not existing yet you have to create the file [AppData](FAQ#preferences-and-application-support-files-location)`\Cyberduck\default.properties` and then add the property as follows:
+If not existing yet you have to create the file [`%AppData%\Cyberduck\default.properties`](FAQ#preferences-and-application-support-files-location) and then add the property as follows:

 `logging=debug`